edydkim/edydkim.github.com/_posts/2013-04-26-hypertable-distilled.md

 NoSQL is the most interesting parts in database system recently.
 There are two reason why use that - Scalability and Productivity.
 Many NoSQL Database have those features and difficult to consider to choose one.
 Here is very powerful and sophisticate one, Hypertable based on Google BigTable, like to recommend to all.
 I will focus to how to use it in real time application, not only logging.
 Is it possible mission critical state something like user table no one believe that a big NoSQL database used to retrieve single row in CRUD.
 I hope this will be helpful to choose a database out of them when you wonder.

-+Note+: This paper approaches how to programm and implement in a real application, if I get a chance next time will see to benchmark performance of distributed environments.
+**Note**: This paper approaches how to programm and implement in a real application, if I get a chance next time will see to benchmark performance of distributed environments.

-+Tip+: What is the DBMS and How to store data shortly?
+**Tip**: What is the DBMS and How to store data shortly?
-* RDBMS & ORDBMS : structured and object-oriented data
+- ** RDBMS & ORDBMS : structured and object-oriented data
-* Document-oriented DBMS : semi-structured data like xml, json based on documents
+- ** Document-oriented DBMS : semi-structured data like xml, json based on documents
-* Graph DBMS : edges and nodes which have properties data represented graph
+- ** Graph DBMS : edges and nodes which have properties data represented graph
-* Column-oriented DBMS : atttribute data
+- ** Column-oriented DBMS : atttribute data
-* Typically row-oriented (=row based) database is mentioned to Relational DBMS & ORDBMS and column-oriented (= column based) & document-oriented is mentioned to NoSQL database.
+- ** Typically row-oriented (=row based) database is mentioned to Relational DBMS & ORDBMS and column-oriented (= column based) & document-oriented is mentioned to NoSQL database.

 ## Contents